Study the science of living things

 - Graduate Skills

-At the end of the year you can transfer to one of the other degree pathways within the School, should your interests change.
+- At the end of the year you can transfer to one of the other degree pathways within the School, should your interest change.

 Building on the solid foundations across the basic biological disciplines, you can begin to specialise.